garaud/adventofcode/README.md

 As the Advent of Code does not allow to redistribute the data, I don't add the different inputs to this repo.
 Take a look at https://adventofcode.com/about#faq_copying

-The repo supposed that you have a `resources` folder in the repo root path with `resources/<year>/<day-nn>` with the different input text files necessary to run the tests or to solve the main input file.
+The repo supposes that you have a `resources` folder in the repo root path with `resources/<year>/<day-nn>` with the different input text files necessary to run the tests or to solve the main input file.
+It's possible that old file, e.g.
+Clojure or Julia files from 2020, 2021, ... don't work since the `input` text file were removed and moved into another folder which is not in this repo.
+But it's possible to make it work if you put the related input text file into the folder related to the day of the problem.

 ## 2020 (Clojure)